-1.7 Organization of the Thesis
+1.7 Organization of the thesis

-The research work is divided into five (5) chapters.
-Chapter one concerns itself with the general introduction grouped under the following headings; Background of the study, Statement of the problem, Objectives of the study, Significance of the study, Research questions, Scope and limitation of the study and Organization of the study.
-Chapter two involves the review of various related literatures on the relevant subject under the study.
-Chapter three includes the various methods used for collecting the data for the research work.
-These methods include administration of questionnaires, interviews and review of documents.
-Chapter four presents discussions and representation of results and provides analysis of the data gathered for the study.
-Finally, the fifth chapter provides summary, conclusions and recommendations.
+The research work is divided in to five chapters.
+Chapter one concerns itself with the general introduction grouped under the following headings: background of the study, statement of the problem, objective of the study, research question, scope and limitation of the study and organization of the study.
+Chapter two involves the review of various related literature on relevant subject under the study.
+Chapter three include the various methods used for collecting data for the research work.
+These methods include administration of questionnaires interview and review of documents.
+Chapter four presents discussion and representation of result and provides analysis of data gathered for the study.
+Finally, the fifth chapter provides summary, conclusion, and recommendations.

+CHAPTER TWO

-CHAPTER TWO: LITERATURE REVIEW
+LITERATURE REVIEW